 So what are your long term plans as far as living in Malaysia is concerned?

-There’s really no long term plans.
-We are here on a contract so I think it’s about managing that perfectly and if the company decided to move us that then we would make the consideration.
+There are really no long term plans.
+We are here on a contract so I think it’s about managing that perfectly and if the company decides to move us that then we would make the consideration.

 Are you an expat in Malaysia?
 We’d love to hear and share your expat experience.

 We are sorry that this post was not useful for you!